stonelouse/learn-python-01/chp005_functions_iterators/README.005.01.func.md

 - continued see [hartl](../README.md#hartl) p.130

-- Since `-` (*hyphen*) seems to be problematic in import pathes, I renamed the chapter folder.
+- Since `-` (*hyphen*) seems to be problematic in import paths, I renamed the chapter folder.

-- Usually, we put the function definitions in a seperate file.
+- Usually, we put the function definitions in a separate file.

 - Using such an *external resource* requires the presence of a file called **`__init__.py`**,
   … which causes Python to interpret our project directory as a **package**.